At times living with a narcissist can be like living with a stranger.

-One minute you can be living with someone who seemingly cares for you better than anyone ever has, then suddenly for no apparent reason it’s like living with a complete stranger who no matter what you say or do seems to get more pleasure out of hurting you than caring for you, we can fall into the trap of asking them ”whats wrong, what have I done, have I done something.” as we want peace, we want calm, we want to understand them and them to understand us, we care, we don’t want pain, however asking the narcissist often leads us straight into the trap of paying more attention to how we can make them happy and less attention to just how unhappy we indeed are around them, believing we are the problem through their gaslighting, blame-shifting and silent treatments, when in reality if they cared for us in the ways we care for them, they wouldn’t want to hurt us, as it would hurt them seeing us in pain, as it hurts us seeing them in pain, our questions isn’t what have we done, our question should be why would they act this way, and our answer in within their behaviour, they lack the empathy to care correctly.
+One minute you can be living with someone who seemingly cares for you better than anyone ever has, then suddenly for no apparent reason it’s like living with a complete stranger who no matter what you say or do they seem to get more pleasure out of hurting you than caring for you, we can fall into the trap of asking them ”whats wrong, what have I done, have I done something.” as we want peace, we want calm, we want to understand them and them to understand us, we care, we don’t want pain, however asking the narcissist often leads us straight into the trap of paying more attention to how we can make them happy and less attention to just how unhappy we indeed are around them, believing we are the problem through their gaslighting, blame-shifting and silent treatments, when in reality if they cared for us in the ways we care for them, they wouldn’t want to hurt us, as it would hurt them seeing us in pain, as it hurts us seeing them in pain, our questions isn’t what have we done, our question should be why would they act this way, and our answer in within their behaviour, they lack the empathy to care correctly.

 Types of neglect.

-Emotional neglect, when the narcissist, ignores, humiliates, intimidates, isolates, plays down your feelings. ”don’t be so sensitive, stop overreacting, you’re insecure.”
+Emotional neglect, when the narcissist ignores, humiliates, intimidates, isolates, plays down your feelings. ”don’t be so sensitive, stop overreacting, you’re insecure.”